Solving Optimization Problems with OpenJij#

 indicates sampling only once.
 By increasing the value of num_reads

 , you can sample multiple times and explore various results using the response object.
-However, for this problem, all samples reach the optimal solution, so we will sample once and look at the “best” solution found.
+However, for this problem, all samples reach the optimal solution, so we sample once and look at the “best” solution found.